Business Ideas for Kid Entrepreneurs

 1. The Traditional Baking Business

-This idea is generally easy and quick to start, with few overhead and setup costs, provided parents are prepared to share the oven and help supervise when it comes to the baking.
+This idea is generally easy and quick to start, with few overhead and setup costs, provided parents are prepared to share the oven and help supervise when it comes to baking.
 Importantly, kids must keep track of all the ingredients, baking cups and packaging costs and factor those in when setting their price as these can quickly become hidden costs and sink the business.

 2. The Carwash Business